In 2002 I was at last pregnant.

 There are other things I have learned from both experiences:

-One: Never take a job for granted.
+One: Never take having a job for granted.
 Your full-time employment could end at any time.
+And the universe could throw a curve-ball, as we have all learned from the Covid pandemic.
+Your full-time job is really just the job you happen to hold now.

 Four: Your job is not the same as your worth as a person.
-And don’t let it become all of your identity.
+Don’t let it become all of your identity.
 It will be gone with the wind before you know it.
 See point one.
+(Equally, your side-hustle or your small business are not your identity.
+They are important, but your worth resides in much more important things than meeting the next deadline).

 Finally, and most importantly: Be your own safety net.
 No one is going to catch you when you fall.
-Work on your life, and yourself, so that you have the resilience and the courage and the resources to bounce back.
+Work on your life, and yourself, so that you have the resilience and the courage and the resources to bounce back, no matter what happens.

 Main picture: Matt Hoffman, Unsplash